rjawesome/codelingolesson/arraylists.md

 ```

 ## Arraylist Hacks:
-Choose one of these options to do.
-Doing another option will be extra credit
+Choose two of these options to do.
 - Test if two arraylists contain the same elements in reverse order
 - Overwrite all the elements in an arraylist with the alphabet
 - Remove every other element from an arraylist